St. Clement's Island State Park: History

-The park preserves the site of the March 25, 1634, landing of Maryland's first colonists, who had sailed from Cowes on the Isle of Wight in England four months earlier.
-The date is commemorated annually as Maryland Day.
+The park preserves the site of the March 23, 1634, landing of Maryland's first colonists, who had sailed from Cowes on the Isle of Wight in England four months earlier.
+On March 25, the colonists celebrated a mass of thanksgiving for their safe arrival and this date is commemorated annually as Maryland Day.
 The island was a convenient, temporary base of operations for the 150 settlers as they negotiated with the Yaocomico Native Americans for land for a permanent settlement.
 They named the island in honor of Pope Clement I, patron saint of mariners.
 It was the site of the first Roman Catholic Mass celebrated in the British-American colonies, said by Jesuit Father Andrew White.
-It is widely believed that the Mass took place on the day of the landing.

 The island measured "not above 400 acres" at the time of the settlers' landing, according to White's account of the journey.
 Five years later, in 1639, the Surveyor General measured the island and found that it was about 80 acres.
 It formed part of St. Clement's Manor, which was granted by the Second Lord Baltimore to Thomas Gerard in 1639.
 Gerard subsequently became a major landholder and political figure in Maryland and Virginia.
 After the island became the property of Gerard's daughter Elizabeth, the wife of Nehemiah Blackistone, it became known as Blackistone Island.

 After the Blackistone family took ownership in 1669, the island remained in the family for 162 years.
 It was taken over by the US Navy in 1919, at which time a landing strip and piers were built and the island's buildings and trees were removed.
 In 1962, the property was designated as a state park when it was leased from the Federal government and its name reverted to St. Clement's Island.
 The name change was made official by the Board of Geographic Names in 1965.